MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/plan.md

 # Plan for unified operations

-In most cloud adoption scenarios, we assume an intention to rehost (IaaS VMs), rearchitect (PaaS services), or Rebuild (Cloud native) workloads with Azure as a target platform.
+In most cloud adoption scenarios, we assume an intention to rehost (IaaS VMs), rearchitect (PaaS services), or rebuild (Cloud-native) workloads with Azure as a target platform, given a uni-directional migration to Azure with these standard workload rationalizations.

-This changes in hybrid:
+When considering a hybrid and multi-cloud migration, the rationalization criteria change, and migration goals that were formerly uni-directional now incorporate a more distributed and multi-platform cloud service model.
+With a hybrid and multi-cloud effort, cloud rationalization no longer assumes a one-way migration model.

+In a hybrid and multi-cloud migration scenario, rationalization decisions change to:
-- **Retain** workloads or assets on-prem.
+- **Retain** workloads or assets on-premises.
 - **Replatform** workloads to multiple cloud platforms.
-- **Custom locations (Rehost portability)** IaaS/PaaS workloads into on-premise hosting environments.
+- **Custom locations (Rehost portability)** reverse rehosting IaaS/PaaS workloads into on-premise hosting environments.

 Most planning efforts focus on single direction migrations with an objective of getting things migrated to the cloud.
 In that model, Retain, Replatform, & Reverse Rehosting were viewed as anti-patterns that should be minimized.
+Because the migration effort was focused on a one-way migration effort, these options did not fit the rubric of on-premises environments migrating assets to a single public cloud solution such as Azure.

+***Rework***
 The biggest change in planning for unified operations is that you no longer need to minimize dependencies on retained (hybrid/on-prem) workloads or replatform (multi-cloud) workloads.
 The biggest change in planning, is to evaluate these decisions alongside the primary 3 Rs of migration above.
 In many cases, we start by assuming that every asset fits a **Retain** pattern, by adding each asset to the enterprise control plane for unified operations and management.

 ## Unified operations digital estate